Ekow Blankson

 Ekow Blankson (16 March 1972 – 3 October 2022) was a Ghanaian actor and the Commercial Manager of GhanaWeb.

 He also worked on projects for schools, notable among them was a production from Lords Production of GH Schools, he worked with them on a movie titled Breath Vengeance and was nominated Best Adult Male Role in their awards scheme, the GH Student's Movie Awards.

 He died on 3 October 2022, at the age of 50 after a short illness.

 Education

-Blankson held a Masters Degree in Fine Arts and a Diploma in Theatre Arts (Drama) from the University of Ghana, Legon.
+Blankson held a Master's degree in Fine Arts and a Diploma in Theatre Arts (Drama) from the University of Ghana, Legon.
 He also had a marketing certificate from Heineken Global Commerce University, Amsterdam.

 Career

 Ekow worked with media companies including TV Africa, Media General Ghana Limited and Multimedia Broadcasting Company as Managing Director, Director of Brands and Corporate Communications and General Manager (Luv FM and Nhyira FM) respectively.
 He featured in and directed some Ghanaian movies.
 Ekow Blankson, until his demise, worked at GhanaWeb as a Commercial Manager.